 This property group determines the initial positioning and layout of the particle grid that forms the foundation of any atomic particle effect.

-The position properties determine the location of the particle grid.
+The position properties determine the location in 3D space of the particle grid.

-In supported host platforms the particle grid can be linked to another 3D layer in the composite shot, enabling the use of 3D cameras with atomic particles.
+For greater control the particle grid can be linked to another layer in the composite shot, including a 3D point layer.